vsok/jquery.iepngfix/README.md

 This code amalgamates various solutions to this problem that I found elsewhere on the Internet with a few additions, cleaned up and packaged as a friendly jQuery plugin.

+Unlike other plugins there's no need to specify a 1x1 shim file, as a Base64 version is embedded directly in the plugin source.

 ## Usage

-Make sure that you've included jQuery
+Make sure that you've included jQuery:

     <script type='text/javascript' src='https://ajax.googleapis.com/ajax/libs/jquery/1.6.1/jquery.min.js></script>

-In your jQuery script, use a selector to pick out the images that you want to apply the PNG fix to.
+In your jQuery script, use a selector to pick out the elements that you want to apply the PNG fix to:

-    $('selectorhere').fixPNG(sizingMethod, forceBG, emptyImagePath);

-sizingMethod: either "scale" or "crop".
-You generally want "scale"
-forceBG: TODO:NEED TO CLARIFY THE PURPOSE OF THIS AND DOCUMENT IT
-emptyImagePath: path to a 1x1 transparent .gif

-Example:

-    $('#slideshow .content img').fixPNG('scale', true, '../../empty.gif');
+    $('#slideshow img').fixPNG();

+or

+    $('.bg-container').fixPNG();

+And you're done! jquery.iepngfix will automatically pick out IMG tags with PNGs, and elements that have a CSS background-image with PNGs and fix them.

 ## Demo